mbsurfer/workopia/README.md

     cd workopia
     ```

-2. Copy the example environment variables file and modify it as needed:
+2. Install node modules:
     ```sh
-    cp src/.env.example src/.env
+    cd src
+    npm install
     ```

+3. Copy the example environment variables file and modify it as needed:
+    ```sh
+    cp .env.example .env
+    ```

+4. Move to the root directory:
+    ```sh
+    cd ..

-3. Build and start the server container and its dependencies:
+5. Build and start the server container and its dependencies:
     ```sh
     make start